axonops/cassandra-probe-csharp/docs/RESILIENT_CLIENT_IMPLEMENTATION.md

 The `ResilientCassandraClient` provides true automatic recovery without requiring application restarts.
 This production-grade implementation includes all critical improvements for handling various failure scenarios.
 This guide covers the features, configuration, and best practices.

+**Important Note about Datacenter Configuration**: When using the resilient client with multi-datacenter clusters, it's recommended to specify the local datacenter using the `--datacenter` flag.
+This ensures accurate monitoring and logging of datacenter-specific availability.
+If not specified, the client will still function correctly but datacenter-specific monitoring messages may be less informative.

 ## Key Features

 ### 1. ✅ Automatic Session and Cluster Recreation